 This web site was featured in the New Jersey Star-Ledger on Friday, January 4th.
 The column, Jersey Blogs, was a Q&A with staff writer Kelly Heyboer conducted in early December.
-Any exposure for this arcane subject is welcome, and the … Continue reading

 In my entry regarding the Franklin Murphy house, I ruminated that it was the only known residential structure designed by Guilbert & Betelle.
 As it turns out, I was wrong.
-I’ve recently had the privilege of corresponding with members of … Continue reading

 It was inevitable I would begin writing externally about this web site’s titular subject.
 To that end, I’ve had a small article published in Matters, a community magazine based in Maplewood, New Jersey.
 Titled New Jersey Gothic: James Betelle and the Schools of South Orange and Maplewood, it appears, appropriately enough, in the August “Back to School” edition.

 If James Betelle was a mystery when this project began, than Ernest F. Guilbert, his partner, was a mystery wrapped in an enigma encased in a block of lucite.
 There was–and is–very little information regarding this architect who clearly had a strong influence on Betelle.

 Today the mystery is lessened.
 I found his obituary in the Newark Evening News of Friday, December 1, 1916, the same day of his death.
 It provides as good a biography of Guilbert as we’re likely to get.

 Happy accidents are rare in the musty world of research, so I do all I can to make them happen.
 To that end, if I’ve gotten hold of a paper or journal with a specific article I need, I don’t leave it at that.
 I will comb the entire volume, and even flanking issues, in the unlikely hopes of stumbling upon some thing good.